-Over the last 25 years, Principals of SS have owned, developed, redeveloped and financed over $3 Billion of institutional-quality real estate and operating companies.
-SS closed its first fund in 2012, with the acquisition of the Trilogy Realty Income, LLC (“TRI”) portfolio, consisting of six diverse Walgreen properties.
+Over the last 35 years, Principals of SS have owned, managed, developed, redeveloped and financed over $3 Billion of institutional-quality real estate and operating companies.
+SS closed its first purchase in 2012, with the acquisition of the Trilogy Realty Income, LLC (“TRI”) portfolio, consisting of six diverse Walgreen properties.
 TRI was formed to take advantage of what it perceived to be a significant arbitrage opportunity caused by a market over-reaction to Walgreen’s decision to reduce its annual new store development program coupled with a significant tightening of bank lending in the high-quality single tenant retail property asset class.
 In addition, SS identified a relatively higher and more stable return opportunity relative to other real estate investment opportunities at a relatively low cost to the investor.
 Historically, investment participants in this market segment were predominantly highly-leveraged and/or tax-driven private investors.
 Significant reductions in lending and loan proceeds and structural deficiencies within tax-driven investment funds resulted in an almost immediate exodus from these former market leaders.
 Further, SS noticed an unmistakable trend of larger, institutional investors (who historically are unable to meaningfully penetrate this market segment) becoming increasingly focused on current yield investment strategies.
 The reduced cash positions at many of the nation’s largest corporate and governmental pension/retirement funds increased significantly the risk that these plans would be unable to meet contractual liabilities to its plan participants.

 Recent global economic weakness, continued declines in business confidence, and increased market volatility has resulted in significant pullbacks of capital flows to higher-risk investments, causing the resultant flow of funds to lower-risk, higher-quality investments.
 We foresee a continuing period of economic uncertainty and continued volatility in global and domestic capital markets, which we believe bodes well for an investment strategy targeting higher-quality, lower-risk “hard” assets, where overall capital market risks are mitigated by excellent physical locations, tenancy of stable, financially strong companies that are indisputable market leaders operating in high barrier-to-entry markets that support performance that transcends volatile economic and capital markets, and where properties can be acquired at attractive entry points that equate to substantial discounts to intrinsic value.
 SS believes there is currently a window of opportunity to execute this strategy and achieve superior returns within a relatively short holding period while providing solid current income.